| Home

 during this period of time Dee became part of Queen Mary's entourage

-- but he (Dee) may have been secretly in the service of Elizabeth.
+- and he (Dee) may have been secretly in the service of Elizabeth.

 Elizabeth